 Stories exist everywhere.
 Look at yourself.
-Your life in itself is a story that has the potential to make a great movie — if you so decide.
-At least better than the crap Bollywood churns out these days!
+Your life is a story that could make a great movie — if you decide to direct it.
+At least better than the predictable scripts Bollywood sells us.

-Storytelling is the easiest form of sharing and reaffirming knowledge.
-History is nothing but stories.
-Art is nothing but stories.
+Storytelling is the oldest way humans learn.
+History is stories.
+Art is stories.
 We live our lives through short and long stories.

-That’s why I’m putting together 6 of my most favourite kickass motivational stories — some are ancient parables, some are deeply real.
-All of them have one job: to shake you the hell up.
-They’ve worked on me, unfailingly, whenever I have needed.
+That’s why I’m putting together 6 kickass motivational stories — 3 ancient parables that refuse to die, and 3 true motivational stories (including one about the most decorated Olympian in history).
+All of them have one job: to shake you up and make you move.
+They’ve worked on me, unfailingly, whenever I needed a kick.

-A Motivational Speaker lives on stories.
+As among the Motivational Speakers in India, I live on stories.
 And the best ones?
 They don’t let you sit still after you hear them.

 Quick Overview: 6 Motivational Stories at a Glance

-• The Lion Who Thought He Was a Sheep — On forgetting your own power
+• 1.
+The Lion Who Thought He Was a Sheep — On forgetting your own power (short motivational story)

-• The Bamboo Story — On trusting the invisible process
+• 4.
+The Bamboo Story — On trusting invisible progress (perfect for students)

 Story 1 — The Lion Who Thought He Was a Sheep